-First remember to buy raw and organic honey.
-In the next section I’ll explain how to do this.
+First, remember to buy raw and organic honey.
+In the next section, I’ll explain how to do this.

 Now get yourself a pump bottle that looks somewhat like this.

 Clean it and make sure it is dry.
 Pour your honey into the bottle after you wash it and keep it near the sink where you normally wash your face.
-You don’t need to do this, but it just makes it easier and less messier.
+You don’t need to do this, but it just makes it easier and less messy.